mesosphere/dcos-commons/frameworks/kafka/docs/security.md

     }
 }
 ```
-The DC/OS Apache ZooKeeper service is intended for this purpose and supports Kerberos.
+The DC/OS Apache ZooKeeper service (`kafka-zookeeper` package) is intended for this purpose and supports Kerberos.

 *Note*: It is possible to enable Kerberos after initial installation but the service may be unavailable during the transition.
 Additionally, your Kafka clients will need to be reconfigured.

 ### SSL Authentication

 SSL authentication requires that all clients be they brokers, producers, or consumers present a valid certificate from which their identity can be derived.
 DC/OS Apache Kafka uses the `CN` of the SSL certificate as the principal for a given client.
-For example, the certificate `CN=bob@example.com,OU=,O=Example,L=London,ST=London,C=GB` will be considered as the principal `bob@example.com`.
+For example, from the certificate `CN=bob@example.com,OU=,O=Example,L=London,ST=London,C=GB` the principal `bob@example.com` will be extracted.

 #### Prerequisites
 - Completion of the section [Transport Encryption](#transport-encryption) above